Lapeer children and families served

 First Annual Charity Run

 The Child Advocacy Center of Lapeer County would like to send a big thank you to The Lapeer Chapter of the Exiled Saints M/C for their generous donation.
-The Lapeer Chapter raised $1,650.00 at there First Annual Charity Poker Run!
+The Lapeer Chapter raised $1,650.00 at their First Annual Charity Poker Run!

 The proceeds will directly help the children and families that we serve.
 Thank you again Cevin Brown for all of your efforts in helping the CAC!